cudoventures/cudos-blast/README.md

   // functions such as 'getSigners' and 'getContractFactory' are available in global context const [alice, bob] = await getSigners()

-  // get contract object of 'alpha' contract in 'contracts/alpha' with bob as contract default signer const contract = await getContractFactory('alpha', bob)
+  // get contract object of 'alpha' contract in 'contracts/alpha' const contract = await getContractFactory('alpha')

-  // define instantiate message for the contract const MSG_INIT = { count: 13 }
+  // define instantiate message for the contract
+  // in this message you can set called function and its parameters const MSG_INIT = { count: 13 }

   // deploying the contract with alice as a signer